 4. Cancer susceptibility gene

-If genomic tumor testing identifies a pathogenic variant in a gene associated with cancer susceptibility, germline testing is typically indicated to rule out a hereditary syndrome.
+If genomic tumor testing identifies a pathogenic variant in a gene associated with hereditary cancer, germline testing is typically indicated to rule out a hereditary cancer syndrome.

 See Cancer Susceptibility Genes for a list.

 Pathogenic or likely pathogenic variants in cancer susceptibility genes are a concern for hereditary cancer risk.

 Consider patient preferences and motivations for hereditary risk assessment when deciding whether to recommend germline testing.
 After determining that germline testing is appropriate, the patient should be offered genetic counseling to consider the benefits, risks, and limitations of testing to make the best decision for the individual.

 Indications for Germline Testing in Cancer Patients (CME/CNE).
 Interpret genomic tumor test results to determine when a patient should be further evaluated for hereditary (germline) risk.

 Interpreting Results from Somatic Cancer Panels (CME/CNE).
 Practice interpreting results from large panel somatic testing within a patient-specific context.

 Exploring Cancer Biomarker Testing (CME/CNE).
 Learn about benefits, limitations, and challenges of using cancer biomarker testing.

 Cancer genetic risk assessment.
 Provides general, breast cancer, and colon cancer specific family history criteria for average, increased, and high risk.